Gilgal Sculpture Garden

 Artistic Elements

-The garden contains twelve original sculptural arrangements and over 70 stones engraved with scriptures, poems, and literary texts.
-One of the most notable sculptures is a sphinx with the face of Joseph Smith, founder of The Church of Jesus Christ of Latter-day Saints.
+Wandering through the garden, you'll encounter twelve original sculptural arrangements and more than 70 stones carved with scriptures, poems, and literary texts.
+A notable piece is the sphinx with Joseph Smith's face - yes, that's the founder of The Church of Jesus Christ of Latter-day Saints portrayed as a mythical creature.

 Preservation and Legacy